Roman Rig

-The southernmost end of the dyke is thought to have been close to Lady's Bridge at the River Don in Sheffield, but today it only becomes visible close to the Iron Age fort at Wincobank.
+The southernmost end of the dyke is thought to have been close to Lady's Bridge at the River Don in Sheffield, but today, it becomes visible only close to the Iron Age fort at Wincobank.
 The dyke continues in a north-easterly direction following the Don Valley to Kimberworth in Rotherham where it splits into two branches that continue roughly parallel to each other in a sweep starting to the north-east and turning east.
 The southern branch passes through Greasbrough, intersecting the River Don just south of Swinton at Kilnhurst.
 The northern branch passes close to another Iron Age fort at Scholes Coppice and runs to the north of Swinton, meeting the River Don at Mexborough.

 Part of the western end of the ridge was used in the Middle Ages to demarcate the boundary of Ecclesfield and Sheffield.
-This western part parallels the Don, and a report of 1891 in the Sheffield Independent stated that it had formerly run as far west as Bridgehouses.
+The western part parallels the Don, and a report of 1891 in the Sheffield Independent stated that it had formerly run as far west as Bridgehouses.
 Part of the northern branch formed the boundary between Wath-on-Dearne on the one side and Rawmarsh and Swinton on the other.